HackMIT-2022-Giraffe/.github/profile/README.md

 # Challenges we ran into

 We found it really difficult to see the first party support we were hoping for cross platform VR solutions.
 Because of this, we had to explore many different frameworks and libraries and ultimately found Three.
 Although it was a challenge to identify a framework, Three has been an invaluable asset in creating a virtual reality to host our lectures.
 Another immense challenge was the animated lecturer piece of our pipeline, having someone teach you the material is more much beneficial than a disembodied monotoned figure.
-But, having a speech to to facial renderer to compile on our machines seemed almost impossible because almost every model we would implement would fail miserably.
-However, we did find one model that worked, making the animated lecturer a (virtual) reality.
+But, having a speech to facial renderer compile seemed almost impossible because almost every model we would implement would have too many conflicts.
+However, after hours of debugging, we ended up finding a model that worked, making the animated lecturer a (virtual) reality.
+And another huge challenge was idea generation, coming up with this huge pipeline, its minor components, and overarching goals was difficult.
+We needed to think of something to make our hackathon worth hacking for.
+Luckily, we did, we genuinely found something we enjoyed building, and came to an idea that will help a lot of people.

 # Accomplishments we are proud of

 Usability is a huge component of our project that we’re really proud of.
 We know for an application as robust as this, having a good and easy experience for the user is essential, and we believe that our beautiful design allows each user to be able to have that.
-And, we’re also extremely proud of our architecture, the pipeline needed to make every single component happen is intense, behind the scenes there is an advanced level of Natural Language Processing and Deep Learning happening, as well as a huge load on the backend.
-Making a seamless architecture integrating with many different features to allow students to haven easy experience is really
+And, we’re also extremely proud of our architecture, the pipeline needed to make every single component happen is intense, behind the scenes there is an advanced level of Natural Language Processing and Deep Learning occurring, as well as a huge load on the backend.
+But more than anything, we’re really proud of the idea that we came up with and ended up pursuing.
+Coming into this project, we wanted to not only make something cool and use innovative technologies, but make something meaningful that we believe could actually help others, and we hope we achieved that goal.
+Making a seamless architecture integrating with many different features and allowing users to have an easy experience is amazing, but above anything else, we pride ourselves for the reason we decided to pursue this project.

 # Screenshots
 ![Screen Shot 2022-10-02 at 9.15.43 AM.png](https://s3-us-west-2.amazonaws.com/secure.notion-static.com/fce2a39b-4930-4d66-87c6-472e96f998ce/Screen_Shot_2022-10-02_at_9.15.43_AM.png)